ali-moments/levelup-bot/docs/CONFIGURATION.md

 ENABLE_WORD_SENDING=false
 ```

-This configuration will only send bonus messages and process challenges/boxes.
+This configuration will only send bonus messages and process challenges/boxes (if enabled).

 ### Slow Mode Configuration